Who is Elizabeth Rago?

 I was looking for an element of support that nobody was really talking about in typical lifestyle publications.

+I was desperate to find out if anyone else was feeling the way I was - drowning and weary.
 I reasoned if I was going through this hell in my seemingly delightful middle-class life, there had to be other women out there just like me, pretending to have it all together, yet drowning behind closed doors.